TEAMMATES/teammates/docs/ide-setup.md

    ![intellijsetupguide-2.png](images/intellijsetupguide-2.png)
    * During installation, you may encounter a prompt to disable the obsolete `Google App Engine Integration` plugin.
 Answer `Yes`.
    * After installation, restart IntelliJ IDEA and configure the plugin.
-     Click `Configure → Settings/Preferences` (or `IntelliJ IDEA → Preferences` if a project is currently open), go to `Other Settings → Google → Cloud SDK`, and select your Google Cloud SDK directory.
+     Click `Configure → Settings/Preferences` (or `IntelliJ IDEA → Preferences` if the project is open), go to `Other Settings → Google → Cloud SDK`, and select your Google Cloud SDK directory.
      ![intellijsetupguide-3.png](images/intellijsetupguide-3.png)

 ### Project Setup

 1. Import the project as a Gradle project as follows:
-   1. Click `Import Project` (or `File → New → Project from Existing Sources...` if a project is currently open).
+   1. Click `Import Project` (or `File → New → Project from Existing Sources...` if the project is open).
    1. Select the local repository folder and click `Open`.
    1. Select `Import project from external model` and then `Gradle`.
    1. Click `Next`.